Information

 Demise – That part of the building forming the flat which, under the lease, the leaseholder is responsible.
 The boundaries of the demise which form the flat are carefully described and often include the main front door and any services which are for the sole use of that flat.
 Windows may be included or excluded and sometimes the glass only is the leaseholder’s responsibility.

-A copy of the ARMA Handbook for leaseholders is available by clicking leasehold.
+A copy of the TPI Handbook for leaseholders is available by clicking leasehold.